 These soccer players were developed from my love of pillars and my love of soccer.
 These players were painted in a gym at UMSA University in LaPaz Bolivia

-This mural is a visual, comprehensive guide to the complicated, past of Africa and our beginning as humans.
-A story of humanity from its beginnings to present day occurrences.
-“I created a visual timeline beginning with the dawn of humanity to the rise of human civilization, through periods of resistance, oppression and celebration, The story ends with depictions of great people who helped shape the world we live in today.”
+“I created a visual timeline beginning with the dawn of humanity to the rise of human civilization, through periods of resistance, oppression, and celebration.
+The story ends with depictions of great people who helped shape the world we live in today.”

 These images were from the original drawings for the mural Arts and Empowerment .
 They got transferred onto the glass.